githubEdit

 How to Transition for your end-users

-You use sprig or sprout for end-users and want to migrate ?
-Transitioning from Sprig to Sprout can be smooth with proper guidance.
+You use Sprig or Sprout for end-users and want to migrate?
 Here's a detailed plan to ensure confidence during the migration:

-You need more information now, contact maintainers or open a discussion on the repository.
+Need more information?
+Contact maintainers or open a discussion on the repositoryarrow-up-right.

 As a library developer, you can extend Sprout by creating your own function registry.
-This allows you to add custom functions to meet specific use cases.
-Additionally, you can use notices to inform your end-users about important updates or issues during template execution, such as deprecations or debugging hints.
-These notices can enhance the user experience by providing real-time feedback, ensuring a smoother transition to the new system, and allowing users to handle function changes more efficiently.
+Additionally, you can use notices to inform your end-users about important updates during template execution.

 Migrating Common Functions